Volumetric Rendering with Baked Quadrature Fields: Method

-An alternative approach would be to take maximum along all directions as is suggested in nerf2nerf~\cite[Eq.10]{nerf2nerf}, but would require an impractical amount of compute in a training loop.
-Alternatively, MobileNeRF initializes a pruning grid to zero in~\cite[Eq.10]{chen2022mobilenerf} and use surface-field as a lower-bound.
-In our case, this entails initializing the network such that $\nabla f(\mathbf{\x})=0 \;\forall \x$, which is harder to achieve.
+An alternative would be to take maximum along all directions as is suggested in nerf2nerf~\cite[Eq.10]{nerf2nerf}, but it would require an impractical amount of compute for training.
+MobileNeRF instead initializes a pruning grid to zero in~\cite[Eq.10]{chen2022mobilenerf} and uses surface-field as a lower-bound.
+In our case, this entails initializing the network as $\nabla f(\mathbf{\x})=0 \;\forall \x$, which is harder to achieve.
 Our formulation, \cref{eq:lossf}, provides simple and stable optimization.

 Finally, to encourage \textit{sparse} creation of surfaces, thus fewer quadratures to rasterize, we have explored the use of an additional $\ell_1$ regularization.
-We observed that it is sufficient to simply rely on the pruning data structure in instant-NGP~\cite{mueller2022instant} to remove surfaces from low-density regions.
+We observed that the pruning data structure in Instant-NGP~\cite{mueller2022instant} is sufficient to remove surfaces from low-density regions.
 After learning the quadrature field, we extract the quadrature mesh $\mathcal{M}$ via marching cubes on the function~$\q$.